 When a couple decides to end their marriage, determining who stays in the marital home can be tricky.
 In the State of New York, the family law court has the legal right to award one party sole-occupancy of a conjugal dwelling for their use, regardless of whose name is actually on the title to the property.

 These exclusive-use orders are commonly used by the courts when one spouse is excluded, despite having a financial or legal interest in the property in question.
-Temporary exclusive-use orders, however, are not always applicable, as the petitioning party must have a legitimate and valid reason why the other spouse should be excluded from the property.
+Temporary exclusive-use orders, however, are not always applicable, as the petitioning party must have a legitimate and valid reason why should an exclusion of the other spouse from the property occur.

 One commonly cited reason for a temporary exclusive-use order is domestic violence.
-In these cases, removing an abusing partner from the marital home is essential to protect the health and well-being of the accuser.
-In these instances, sufficient evidence is required.
+In these cases, removing an abusive partner from the marital home is essential to protect the health and well-being of the accuser.
+In these instances, sufficient evidence is a must.
 Such evidence may include:

 - A detailed history of domestic violence